Last Updated on June 1, 2023

 Pamela’s Vile refers to Palmersville outside North Shields.

 Holly music and words creation.
 The words refer to a (working) holiday he had in France when he ran out of dosh and was so hungry he seriously considered eating a packet of Henna hair dye he found on the street.
 Strangely’s harmony vocals made Holly smile.
+And the hums.

 – pretty obvious from the title really.
+There’s another reprise version from 2012 by Holly here.

 Looking down, I saw that you are bleeding(,) awful.